KVLY-TV mast

-In 1974, it was succeeded by the Warsaw radio mast as the world's tallest structure.
+In 1974, the KVLY-TV mast was succeeded by the Warsaw radio mast as the world's tallest structure.
 The Warsaw mast collapsed in 1991, again making the KVLY-TV mast the tallest structure in the world until the Burj Khalifa surpassed it in 2008.
-It became the third tallest when the Tokyo Skytree was completed in 2012, then the fourth tallest when the Shanghai Tower took third place in 2013.
-It remained the tallest structure in the Western Hemisphere, and the tallest broadcasting mast in the world until the antenna removal in 2019.
+The KVLY-TV mast remained the tallest structure in the Western Hemisphere and the tallest broadcasting mast in the world until the removal of its antenna in 2019.

 Location

 The mast is located 3 mi west of Blanchard, North Dakota, halfway between Fargo and Grand Forks.
 It became the tallest artificial structure, and the first man-made structure to exceed 2000 ft in height, upon the completion of its construction on August 13, 1963.

 Construction

 The tower was built by Hamilton Erection Company of York, South Carolina, and Kline Iron and Steel, and required thirty days to complete, at a cost of approximately $500,000 (roughly $ today).
 Construction was completed August 13, 1963.